JosephKrusling/Voxel-Raytracing-Engine/README.md

 Warning: This is an old project from a couple years back.
 You will find that this code is often lousy, inefficient, and poorly documented.
-We're still keeping it up because it's once of our favorite projects.
+We're still keeping it up because it's one of our favorite projects.
 # BattlePrism
 Battleprism is a voxel game engine framework and experimental ray-tracing renderer written principally in Java.
 This software was developed by Joseph Krusling (University of Cincinnati) and Thomas Skinner (Brandeis University).
 LWJGL skeleton provided by integeruser.
 Development is currently frozen.